top of page

 Change Agent

-A change agent is an action-oriented entity (individual or organization) that acts to optimize an organization's logistical, technical and interpersonal functions by changing policies, systems, processes or operational norms.
-Change agents identify organizational issues, generate a plan, then implement the plan to address identified issues.
+A change agent is an action-oriented individual or organization that acts to optimize logistical, technical and interpersonal functions by changing policies, systems, processes or operational norms.
+Change agents identify issues, generates plans, then implements plans to address identified issues.

 Cultural Awareness and Sensitivity